 Weymouth Local History

-Morven House stands 150 yards from the sea near Weymouth's graceful Georgian Esplanade which leads to the picturesque Old Harbour where fishing boats, visiting tall ships, Condor Channel Island catamarans and the RNLI Lifeboat moor.
+Morven House stands 150 yards from the sea near Weymouth's graceful Georgian Esplanade which leads to the picturesque Old Harbour where fishing boats, visiting tall ships, and the RNLI Lifeboat moor.

 A boat trip from the Old Harbour to Portland's well preserved Tudor Castle is the ideal way to view Henry the Eighth's ruined Sandsfoot Castle and the abandoned Chequered Fort which guarded the breakwaters to the Royal Navy Base in Portland Harbour.
-Portland now a major watersports centre and home to the National Sailing Academy is the chosen site to host the 2012 Olympic sailing events now the Olympic Games have been awarded to London.
+Portland now a major watersports centre and home to the National Sailing Academy was the chosen site to host the 2012 Olympic sailing events when the Olympic Games were held in London.

 Portland's numerous quarries provided stone both for London's grandest buildings and for the headstones of Commonwealth War Graves.
 St. George's Church at Reforne with memorials to islanders such as Mary Way "shot by a press gang on the 27th of April 1803" and William Pearce "who was killed by lightning while on duty in Her Majesty's Service on Portland Beach Nov 29 1858" is a fascinating site to explore with elaborate Georgian and Victorian headstones carved by Portland stonemasons for deceased relatives.